MohamadSalamaMouse/STRINGIFY/README.md

 ---

 ## STRINGIFY Documentation
-StringIFY is a String manipulation program which we developed in 8086 assembly language to
+STRINGIFY is a String manipulation program which we developed in 8086 assembly language to

-StringIFY program consist of main.asm file
+STRINGIFY program consist of main.asm file